General Pre-Operative Care Instructions

 • MONITORS AND EQUIPMENT will be applied to your body.
 This may include a blood pressure cuff on your arm, a pulse oximeter on your finger, 3 EKG pads on your torso, SCD pressure stockings to your calves (to reduce blood clots), and a grounding pad to your thigh (for surgical electro-cautery machine).

 • YOU WILL DRIFT OFF TO SLEEP VERY COMFORTABLY.
 A tube will be placed in your throat AFTER you are asleep and will be removed BEFORE you wake up.
 The only awareness you may have of the tube could be a sore, scratchy throat following surgery.
 If your surgery is planned for more than 3 hours, you may also have a FOLEY CATHETER in your bladder.
 This will also be inserted AFTER you are asleep and removed before you wake up.
-If you are staying overnight, the catheter will be removed in the morning.
 You should be able to urinate normally after its removal.

 • YOU WILL BE TRANSFERRED TO THE RECOVERY ROOM ON A BED and can expect to stay for another 1-1.5 hours.
 Most patients are fully awake with 15-60 minutes after surgery, but may not remember much due to the anesthetic drugs.
 You will be released when your vital signs are stable and your nausea, bleeding, and pain are minimal.
 A nurse will be with you while you are recovering.